rackerlabs/design-system/_component_design/choice-tiles.md

 ## When to use

-Use choice tiles when you want to use iconography to present a set of choices to the user.
+Like radios and checkboxes, choice tiles provide the user a means of making a decision and selecting from a group of options.
+Because choice tiles increase the selectable space of a choice, you can add an icon and description, which provides context and a richer information experience to the user.
+Choice tiles help decision making by to focusing the user's attention.

 {% endcolumn %}